Menu

 What has succeeded the .40-70?
 Well, in terms of pure ballistics, cartridges like the .308 Winchester and the .30-06 Springfield have eclipsed it in performance and versatility.
 But don’t let that fool you into thinking the .40-70 is a bygone relic, gathering dust in forgotten armories.
 It has its own place, a small but vibrant niche among those who like their shooting with a side of history.

-As for the current use, there's a good deal of interest among handloaders and vintage firearms collectors.
-Custom ammunition makers offer rounds for those who don't handload, and bullets ranging from 260 to 330 grains are available for the truly dedicated.
-Whether it's hunting, target shooting, or reenactments, the .40-70 still has enough gumption to leave its mark.
+As for the current use, there’s a good deal of interest among handloaders and vintage firearms collectors.
+Custom ammunition makers offer rounds for those who don’t handload, and bullets ranging from 330 to 370 grains and heavier are available for the truly dedicated.
+Whether it’s hunting, target shooting, or reenactments, the .40-70 still has enough gumption to leave its mark.

 So, the next time you hear the crack of a Sharps 1874 echoing in the distance, you just might be listening to the voice of history, speaking through a .40-70 cartridge.
 And it’s a voice that still has something powerful to say.